 Q: How do I drop, add, or change a course to pass/fail?

 A: First, you will want to check the Registrar's Office Student Registration Deadlines and find the Add/Drop deadlines.
 If it is before the Add/Drop deadline, then you can add, drop, or modify a course on Wolverine Access.
-If it is after the Add/Drop deadline, you will have to come into the ASO and pick up an Add/Drop/Modify form.
-If you are adding or dropping a course, the professor will need to sign the form and you will also need an ASO staff member to sign the form.
-If you are changing a course to pass/fail, then only a staff member needs to sign it.
-After you have the required signatures, you can turn the form into the Engineering Records Office in 145A Chrysler.
+If it is after the Add/Drop deadline, you will have to fill out an Add/Drop/Modify form through Wolverine Access.
+If you are adding or dropping a course, the professor and an ASO staff member will need to approve the form.
+If you are changing a course to pass/fail, then only an ASO staff member needs to approve it.
 If you drop a course after the Add/Drop deadline, you will receive a "W" on your transcript, indicating that you withdrew from the course later in the term.
 Note that after the "Add/Drop without petition" deadline you can no longer add, drop, or modify a course without submitting a petition to the Undergraduate Chair.